 We conduct an annual survey of a sample (100-120) of company stakeholders, split into categories, to learn their perception of the quality of their relationship with SEA, their assessment of SEA’s management and SEA actions having had a direct impact on them.
 In 2012, these findings were supplemented by a Multi-Stake¬holder Workshop, a structured opportunity for interaction with the most representative business stakeholders on major strategic issues and projects.

 Involvement of our internal and external stakeholders is particularly significant on corporate projects, such as the development of the Ethical System, the Social Challenge and Family Audit.

 Accountability for our strategies, processes and impacts is not limited to the implementation of the Sustainability Report.

-For five years now we have had a partnership with CeRSt-LIUC, which aims to measure more and more accurately and reliably the socioeconomic externalities generated on different territorial scales by our Malpensa and Linate airports.
+For seven years now we have had a partnership with CeRSt-LIUC, which aims to measure more and more accurately and reliably the socioeconomic externalities generated on different territorial scales by our Malpensa and Linate airports.
 The objective is to define the economic role of our airports in Lombardy and nationally, as well as supporting optimal modes of engagement with the territory.

 In 2012, we developed a Corporate Citizenship Policy.
 The statement was created to define social investment strategies that would be organic, effective and progressively related to the company’s business profile.
-Social investments that have been made over the past five years have raised the awareness that our duty as a company is not limited to well managing our airports, but it also includes ability to build harmonious relationships:
+Social investments that have been made over the past seven years have raised the awareness that our duty as a company is not limited to well managing our airports, but it also includes ability to build harmonious relationships:

 - with the surrounding area hosting our infrastructures;